nickmatsnev/ddd/posts/mr-robot-season-1/index.md

 Elliot monologue about debugging in hospital.

-## A wing man
+### A wingman

 Means a guy you bring along with you on singles outings (like to bar) that helps you out with the women.
-The wing man will always be there to “occupy” the least attractive girl of the pair so that you may engage in the “hotty”—UrbanDictionary.
+The wingman will always be there to “occupy” the least attractive girl of the pair so that you may engage in the “hotty”—UrbanDictionary.

 > Oh, that’s nice.
 > I think she likes you, bud.
 > All right, fine, I’ll take her.
-> But let the record show, I was trying to be a good **wing man**.
+> But let the record show, I was trying to be a good **wingman**.

 Mr. Robot in the AllSafe office.

-## Bribed
+### Bribed

 Means dishonestly persuading someone to act in one’s favor by a gift of money or something else.
-Equals to verb **pay off**.
-Then **bribed** means someone been paid off.
+Equals to verb **pay off**. **Bribed** means someone who has been paid off.

 > Biosynthesized in some lab in Mexico, packed into a pill, shipped to the States where it was packaged with a logo and taxed by the government, stolen by a **bribed** guard, sold to a Vera [henchman](#a-henchman), oversold to Shayla, and then to me.

 Elliot about his last line.

-## A henchman
+### A henchman

 Someone who is either a trusted follower, a right-hand man or a political follower whose support is chiefly for personal advantage or a member of a gang.
 One who follows, usually without asking why, for the side of evil.

-## DOA
+### DOA

 [Wiki](//en.wikipedia.org/wiki/Dead_on_arrival): Dead-on-arrival—is a term used to indicate that a patient was found to be already clinically dead upon the arrival of professional medical assistance, often in the form of first responders such as emergency medical technicians, paramedics, or police.
 Here DOA means something that initially has no chances to succeed.